Chapter 6

 Scripture.
 I may think that if I can understand "how God does

 things," I can use Scripture to get what I want.
-One reason I fall for
+One reason I fall

-take care of me.
+to take care of me.

 However, despite my need to control, God is the One in control of

 my life.
-I used to try to use Scripture this way, but God loved me too
+I used to try to use Scripture this way, but God loved me

-way.
+Scripture in this way.
 I used to get very angry with Him about it.

-I now know that God frustrated me because He wanted me to know
+I now know that God frustrated me because He wanted me to

-for my life.
+good plan for my life.

 He is God, He is actively in control, and I am not.
-And that
+And

-is a very good thing!
+that is a very good thing!

 Profoundly Different, But True!